lorentzben/labnotebook/content/post/2022-11-08-setting-up-host-microbiome-website/index.md

 ### Term Project

 I am going to log into class to have some work-partners while I get a tissue analysis set up.
+While logged in, I decided that it makes more sense to just run all the kallisto runs at once and creates a nested directory of kallisto results.
+The next step will be making different sleuth scripts for each tissue. (because of the metadata I think this is easiest)